See a list of Computer Programming Programs by Clicking Here!

 Online Bachelor Degrees in Computer Programming

 A master’s degree in computer programming is typically a 1-2 year program designed for graduate students or technical professionals intimately familiar with the theories and concepts in programming.
 At the graduate level, students will typically be asked to select an area of specialization along with a research thesis project and/or a project thesis project.
 At this level, it is critical for students to focus on gaining skills and knowledge readily transferrable to the workplace and engage in projects that have real-world applications in programming work relative to your career trajectory.

-A degree in computer graphics demonstrates that an individual has all the skills to write and maintain software on a given platform.
+A degree in programming demonstrates that an individual has all the skills to write and maintain software on a given platform.
 Computer programming requires an individual to be analytical, have a good knowledge of math, and to approach problems with logic.
 There are various educational programs offering certificates or degrees available to aspiring computer programmers, though the most common one pursued is the bachelor's of science.